 Paz is Programme Manager, working broadly across operations to ensure studies are set up and delivered successfully.
-Paz also oversees communications and manages the Engagement Team, ensuring that our twin participants are well looked after and kept up-to-date with everything at TwinsUK.
+Paz also oversees communications and manages the Engagement Team and the Administration Team, ensuring that our twin participants are well looked after when taking part in research and kept up-to-date with everything at TwinsUK.

 Paz is co-chair of the TwinsUK Volunteer Advisory Panel and regularly conducts consultations with VAP members to make sure that TwinsUK research reflects the interests and priorities of our TwinsUK members.

 Sam joined the department in 2012 as an intern and is now the Biobank Laboratory Manager.
 Responsibilities with this role include overseeing the laboratory team, governance and curating the numerous sample collections (over 700,000 aliquots).

 Sam sits on the TwinsUK Resource Executive Committee acting as the gateway for accessing the biobank’s sample collections for the wider scientific community.

 Ayrun has been an integral member of TwinsUK for 14 years initially working as a Lab Assistant.
 Later Ayrun joined the Clinical Research Team as Research Assistant, ultimately progressing to her current role, leading and overseeing twin visits.

 Ayrun has been a key member in improving twin visits, developing, implementing and rolling out new visit structures, working with all teams within the DTR to develop and pilot new research tests, and most importantly ensuring that all ethical and legal standards are strictly maintained.